-This Agreement shall come into force on the date of signature and shall continue in force for a period of twenty-five years and thereafter until one year from the day on which either Contracting Government shall give notice to the other of its intention to terminate the Agreement.
+This Agreement shall come into force on the date of signature and shall continue in force until the 20th day of July, 1975, and thereafter until one year from the day on which either Contracting Government shall give notice to the other of its intention to terminate the Agreement.

-In witness whereof the undersigned, being duly authorised thereto by their respective Governments, have signed this Agreement.
+In witness whereof the undersigned being duly authorised thereto by their respective Governments have signed this Agreement.

-DONE in duplicate at Washington this 21st day of July, 1950.
+Done in duplicate at Washington this fifteenth day of January, 1952.

-For the Government of the United Kingdom of Great Britain and
+For the Government of the United Kingdom of Great Britain and Northern Ireland:

-Northern Ireland:
+Oliver Franks

-(Signed) Oliver Franks Ambassador Extraordinary and Plenipotentiary at Washington For the Government of the United States of America:
+For the Government of the United States of America: